nagata-yuichi/EscherTiling/README.md

 ```
 $ ./jikken_get_conf pegasus_60.dat ABC 0 50000
 ```
-Then, the specified number of promising configurations are saved in a file (ABC_pegasus_60.dat.conf in this example).
+Then, the specified number of promising configurations are saved in a file (ABC.conf in this example).

 **Step 2: Perform optimization for the specified configurations**